A strong emotion found physical expression faster than a conscious thought had the chance to intervene

 “Listen to your soul.”

-So I did and had to admit to myself: my body and soul still remembered the fear of the inflammatory pain.
-I remembered the fear of exhaustion, the effects of medication and inflammation, and the frighteningly unpredictable occurrence of pain and swelling.
-Again I was afraid of being so ill again and of feeling helpless at the mercy of physical “arbitrariness” like back then.
+So I did and had to admit to myself: my body and soul still remembered the fear of the inflammatory pain, of the deep exhaustion that had followed the pain attacks, of the side effects of medication and inflammation, and of the frighteningly unpredictable occurrence of pain and swelling.
+Again, I was afraid of being so ill again and of feeling helpless at the mercy of the disease’s arbitrariness, like I had been back then.

-As I became aware of these thoughts and emotions, I relaxed, and the pulling subsided.
+As I became aware of the emotions my thoughts triggered, I relaxed, and the pulling subsided.

-That is why today, I have a healthier and therefore conscious influence on my body than before I healed RA.
+Today, I have a healthier, more conscious influence on my body than before I healed my RA.

-Self-help against rheumatoid arthritis is a serious self-development.
-It also trains other skills, such as motivation and perseverance.
-These are essential skills for me beyond my healing.
+Self-help against rheumatoid arthritis is serious self-development.
+It also trains other skills, such as commitment and perseverance.
+Beyond healing RA, those are essential skills for me today.

 My next post: